GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 Here is a table showing American Wire Gauge current rating: https://www.engineeringtoolbox.com/wire-gauges-d_419.html

+Edited 1/25/2022:
+After testing and working with other Voron Users, if has been decided that the SN74LVC1G125 chip that is being used on the Octopus board (V1.1 and the Pro versions) is **not** doing a sufficient job for the stealthburner NeoPixels.

+The length of the wire and reflections on the line are causing distorations in the RGB data signal line.
+Therefore, to ensure that the data line will work for any size Voron 2.4 build, I recommend installing a [logic level converter](https://www.amazon.com/gp/product/B01N30ZCW9).
+I have updated the "AC Wiring Diagram" to demonstrate the wiring involved.

 ## A Picture of the "Voron 2.4 AC Electrical Wiring Diagram" for QUEEN:

 You can download the JPG file for the "Voron 2.4 AC Wiring Diagram" by clicking on the filename ["Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg"](../images/Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg) and then hit the download button.